kaliRegenold/SeniorDesign/DesignDoc/source/overview.rst

 Overview, Description and Deliverables
 ======================================

-The overview should take the form of an executive summary.
-Give the reader a feel for the purpose of the document, what is contained in the document, and an idea of the purpose for the system or product.
+This section outlines the project at a high level.
+The client and the project are described below.
+The project involves creating a computer system and software to make an existing robot fully autonomous for the moonrockers team.
+The moonrockers team is described in the client section and the competition is discussed in the business section.
+The expectations of what will be created for the moonrockers team is listed in the deliverable section.

 Current Version [0.0.1]